How to Fix a Screw Hole That Is Too Big in Wood: Comprehensive Guide

 2. Toggle Bolts:

-1. Drill a hole large enough to fit the folded toggle bolt.
+1. Drill a hole large enough for the folded toggle bolt.

-2. Insert the toggle bolt through the hole and allow it to expand behind the wood.
+2. Push the toggle bolt through the hole and allow it to expand behind the wood.

 3. Tighten the bolt to secure it in place.